pzembrod/cc64/Why-Forth.md

 # Why Forth?

-The reason for writing cc64 in Forth were the compact code that Forth generates, and the fact that ultraFORTH was by far the most powerful development environment on the C64 that I could get hold of back in 1989.
+The reason for writing cc64 in Forth were the compact code that Forth generates, and the fact that UltraForth was by far the most powerful development environment on the C64 that I could get hold of back in 1989.

 My first stab at writing an actual C compiler used Dirk Zabel's macro